![]() |

 How to photograph several bangles at different heights with light shining through them?
 This is a different challenge from photographing a crochet bathmat on a floor, a shawl on a mannequin, or a toy. (see examples below)

-| Better, but I don't want to see only the inside. |
+Better, but I don't want to see only the inside.

-I had thought it was just me being picky about how my crochet looks in photos vs. in person, yet intimidated by my camera and photography jargon (as if others aren't).
+I thought it was just me being picky about how my crochet looks in photos vs. in person, yet intimidated by my camera and photography jargon (as if others aren't).
 I thought I had to accept photography as part of the skill set needed for indie publishing (as if freelance designers for publications don't need it).

 Knowing that Doris has gone through a similar development, I then thought it was just us; but other designers are now blogging about their journey with crochet and knit photography.

-Shocking to me is this new development: some editors seem to think the quality of a designer's photo can make or break the impact of a design submission.
 This was not the case back when a sketch was the primary visual aid.
-(I hope that the ability to capture a design feature in a photo never becomes equated with the ability to design!
-The two skills are radically different.)
+The ability to capture a design feature in a photo should never be equated with the ability to design!
+The two skills are radically different.
 I'm posting links about this at my website as part of my new crochet class resources archive.

-| Thirsty Twists Bathmat: I get a lot of compliments on this photo. |
+Thirsty Twists Bathmat: I get a lot

 The Bivector Bangles photo shoot reminded me of my earlier travails with the two beaded rows of my Tunisian Petals ring scarf.